gandlaarunDev/Doc-App/README.md

 BackEnd
 - [X] OrderID Generation logic
 - [ ] video calling Feature
-- [ ] payment Gateway
+- [ ] Payment Gateway
-- [ ] messagin Feature
+- [ ] messaging Feature
 - [ ] Print preview Feature

-####Note:
+### Note
 - We have maintained file structure related to the type and usage of it.
-- For all the backend files are maintained in Backend folder.
+- All the backend files are maintained in the Backend folder.
-- For all the reactJs files and resource like images, logos, icons etc are also maintained in the same file name <b>i.e, FrontEnd files</b>
+- All the ReactJs files and resources like images, logos, icons, etc are also maintained in the same file name <b>i.e, FrontEnd files</b>